fuzziqersoftware/newserv/README.md

 The current version of newserv is cross-compiled using mingw-w64 on a macOS build machine, with the necessary libraries manually installed.
 Setting up such a build environment is tedious and not recommended; it's recommended to just use a release version instead.

+Here is a rough outline of the Windows build process.
+You should only attempt this yourself if you're familiar with setting up build environments and can deal with issues you may encounter along the way.
+1. Install recent versions of MinGW and CMake.
+2. Build and install zlib, libiconv, asio, phosg, and resource_dasm into your MinGW environment.
+3. Clone the newserv repository with symlinks enabled: `git clone -c core.symlinks=true https://github.com/fuzziqersoftware/newserv.git`
+4. Build newserv via CMake.

 ## Client patch directories

 newserv implements a patch server for PSO PC and PSO BB game data.
 Any file or directory you put in the system/patch-bb or system/patch-pc directories will be synced to clients when they connect to the patch server.